llawsonwork/SalesforceConventions/NamingConventions.md

 ##### Demonstrative Example

-The following are examples of custom field naming that should not be used
+The following are examples of custom field naming that should NOT be used:

 | Custom Field Name |  Reason |
 |-------------------|:--------|